evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Plaid/_index.md

 ---
 title: Tesla Model X Plaid
 linktitle: "Model X Plaid"
 description: "Tesla Model X Plaid is an all-electric SUV with a WLTP range of up to 543 km (338 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true